-The size and luxury of the baths were important for the citizens of a town of the Roman Empire as the size and decoration of their cathedral was for the inhabitants of a European medieval town.
+The size and luxury of the baths were important for the citizens of a town of the Roman Empire as the size and decoration of the cathedral was for the inhabitants of a European medieval town.
 The baths of Caesarea were decorated with marbles coming from very remote locations of the Empire.
 Their design was widely similar to other baths.
 A regular visitor of the baths of Roman Carthage or Sabratha would have found himself at home at the baths of Caesarea.

-(left) Hypocaust, the underfloor heating system of Roman baths; (right) latrines of the baths
+Public Baths: (left) Hypocaust, the underfloor heating system of Roman baths; (right) latrines of the baths

 Initially the marble inlays which decorated many Roman buildings were the by-products of columns which broke during transportation.
-In the late IInd and IIIrd century their presence indicated the re-use of earlier building material, known as spolia.
+In the late IInd and IIIrd century their presence indicated the reuse of earlier building material, known as spolia.
 A much popular combination of coloured marbles was based on the use of green, red and grey slabs (you may wish to see the baths of Villa dei Quintili or some marble inlays at Villa Adriana, both near Rome).

 Mosaic near the amphitheatre with four "Kantharos"

 Several floor mosaics have been found at the baths and in nearby buildings.
 Caesarea was a prosperous town at least until the mid of the VIth century, when most of its population was Christian and the Byzantine emperors had passed bills to destroy all references to the ancient gods.
 This explains why the mosaics which have survived to the present time do not portray pagan gods or heroes.
 Mosaics depicting a grapevine growing from a kantharos, a cup used for drinking wine were associated to Dionysus, the Greek god of wine-making, but the Christians turned them into a symbol of life (e.g. at the Baptistery of Bellator at Sufetula in Tunisia).